 - Increases funding for the Youth Works Summer Job Program.
 By developing partnerships with more private sector employers, an additional 350 young people will be able to participate in the program year-round. - Funds new Community Job Hubs to extend the reach of the City's workforce development services into depressed neighborhoods. - Provides additional funding for preventive bridge maintenance.
-It is estimated that this preventative maintenance will save the City between \$700,000 and \$900,000 on citywide cleaning over the next five years. - Maintains funding for key cultural institutions, such as the Baltimore Symphony Orchestra and the Baltimore Office of Promotion and the Arts. - Increases General Fund support for the Baltimore Development Corporation to offset the loss of capital funding and help attract and retain businesses. - Reduces funding for the Wage Investigation and Enforcement services.
+It is estimated that this preventative maintenance will save the City between \$700,000 and \$900,000 on citywide cleaning over the next five years. - Maintains funding for key cultural institutions, such as the Baltimore Symphony Orchestra, art museums and the Baltimore Office of Promotion and the Arts.

+- Increases General Fund support for the Baltimore Development Corporation to offset a loss of capital funding and continue support for small and emerging businesses. - Reduces funding for the Wage Investigation and Enforcement services.
 This service is implementing labor-saving software in order to improve service delivery, which will mitigate the impact of the reduction.